 - you're pregnant and have symptoms of a UTI

-- you're caring for an older, frail person who may have a UTI
+- you're caring for an older, frail person who may have symptoms of a UTI

 - you have symptoms of a UTI after surgery

 - your symptoms get worse or do not improve within 2 days

 - your symptoms come back after treatment